SofiaKouki/MIS_5_Predictive_Model_of_Human_Occupation_in_Southern_Levant/README.md

 The model produces a continuous suitability surface — it does not predict presence or absence of sites, but identifies where the landscape conditions associated with known occupation are most concentrated.
 For larger study areas or where palaeoenvironmental reconstructions are available, the framework can be extended with past climatic variables to capture higher-resolution patterns of past human behaviour across landscapes.

-Code development, pipeline implementation, and statistical validation by **S. Kouki**.

 ---